Scripture In Schools

-Special Religious Education (SRE), also commonly known as ‘Scripture’, is offered in most NSW government primary schools.
+Special Religious Education (SRE) or ‘Scripture’ is offered in most NSW government primary schools.
 This is supported by the Education Act which requires that ‘time is to be allowed for the religious education of children’.

-Lighthouse Church is an approved provider of SRE in NSW schools.
+Lighthouse Church is an approved provider of SRE in NSW schools, and partners with other local churches in this important ministry.
 Each week during school terms our teachers teach the gospel to children at local schools who might not otherwise have the opportunity to hear about who Jesus is and what he has done for them.
-We are very grateful to partner with other local churches in this important ministry.

-Our SRE teachers use the age-appropriate ‘Godspace’ curriculum.
-This program aims to engage kids in a fun way as they explore the Bible and think on the claims of the Bible for themselves.
-The stories and activities are written so that they are appropriate in an educational setting for children ages 5 to 12.
+Our SRE teachers use the ‘Godspace’ curriculum to engage kids in a fun way as they explore and think on the claims of the Bible for themselves.
+The stories and activities are appropriate in an educational setting for children ages 5 to 12.

 An outline of the three year ‘Godspace’ curriculum can be found at: http://www.godspace.org.au/curriculum

 Information includes curriculum scope, topics, sequence and estimated duration of each topic or unit of work, and anticipated outcomes of each unit.
 Godspace also provides relevant media resources approved for use by teachers.
 Information is provided to participating schools about the Godspace curriculum.
 Further information about lesson content can be requested through the school’s SRE contact person, or by contacting email@example.com

 - confirm and demonstrate a growing, committed relationship with Christ

 - demonstrate desirable characteristics of a children’s/youth ministry worker, and

 Our SRE teachers must maintain a current working with children clearance and complete an approved child protection training course.